Michael R. Long Sells 2,000 Shares of Usio, Inc. (NASDAQ:USIO) Stock

-Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of the company’s stock in a transaction dated Friday, October 15th.
-The shares were sold at an average price of $5.85, for a total transaction of $11,700.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of the firm’s stock in a transaction that occurred on Wednesday, October 20th.
+The stock was sold at an average price of $5.70, for a total transaction of $11,400.00.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.

 Michael R. Long also recently made the following trade(s):